-Birth pools for hire are usually thoroughly cleaned/sterilised before use, but in this case, legionella was either still present or entered the pool somehow.
-If legionella is there, constantly heating and circulating the water provides perfect conditions for the bacteria to multiply.
+Birth pools for hire are usually thoroughly cleaned/sterilised before use, but in this case, legionella was present somehow.
+If legionella is there, heating and circulating the water provides perfect conditions for the bacteria to multiply.

 Prof Nick Phin, from Public Health England said: “This is an extremely unusual situation, which we are taking very seriously… We advise that heated birthing pools, filled in advance of labour and where the temperature is then maintained by use of a heater and pump, are not used in the home setting while we investigate further and until definitive advice on disinfection and safety is available.”

-So, if you are considering using/buying a spa-type pool, there is no reason why you can’t still do that, just don’t fill it in advance of your going into labour, and don’t use the pump to circulate/heat the water.
+So, if you are considering using/buying a pool, there is no reason why you can’t still do that.
+Just don’t fill it in advance of your going into labour, and don’t use a pump to circulate/heat the water.

 Make sure you have the hoses and connectors ready.
-Lots of people choose to buy a new hose for the purpose, as you don’t know what nasties could be lurking in a garden hose you’ve had a while.
-I think I would be tempted to try one of these expanding ones next time.
-You need to either have an isolation valve on the end or use the spray gun as a valve and then the water pressure causes the hose to expand to its full length.
+It’s probably sensible to buy a new hose, as you don’t know what could be lurking in one you’ve had a while.
+I think I would be tempted to try one of these expanding ones.
+You need to either have an isolation valve on the end, or use the spray as a valve.
+Then the water pressure expands the hose to its full length.

-Perhaps do a trial run so you know how long it will take to fill from whichever hot tap you are using.
+Perhaps do a trial run so you know how long it will take to fill.
 Give the pool a good clean with Milton or Dettol beforehand.
-You don’t need to get too concerned with the sterilisation as you’re not looking for a sterile environment (after all, you’re not sterile!), just a good clean will do to remove any dirt left from manufacturing/packaging/shipping.
+You don’t need to get too crazy with the sterilisation; you’re not looking for a sterile environment (after all, you’re not sterile!), just remove any dirt left from manufacturing/packaging/shipping.

-Enjoy!
-Being immersed in warm water during labour really is incredibly soothing – I was shocked by the intensity of the contractions whenever I had to get out of the pool for an examination or to go to the toilet, and could not jump back in quick enough!
+And enjoy!
+Being in warm water during labour really is incredibly soothing.
+I was shocked by the intensity of contractions whenever I got out of the pool, and couldn’t jump back in quick enough!
 It also comes with other benefits like ease of movement.
 I’d definitely recommend trying it for labour, even if you’d prefer to birth on dry land.